 A mutually beneficial relationship is one where both parties or groups benefit from their relationship together.
-For example, Oxpeckers (a bird) and Rhinos have a mutually beneficial relationship upon which each of them benefit from their relationship together.
-The Oxpecker benefits from being able to sustain itself by eating all of the bugs on the Rhino and the Rhino benefits from having parasites removed from its body.
-Simply put, it’s an arrangement that goes both ways and where both parties ‘win’ – an ideal partnership in both the animal kingdom and in the business realm.
+For example, Oxpeckers (a bird) and Rhinos have a mutually beneficial relationship.
+Both of them benefit from their relationship together.
+The Oxpecker benefits from being able to sustain itself by eating the bugs on the Rhino.
+The Rhino benefits from having parasites removed from its body.
+Simply put, it’s an arrangement that goes both ways and where both parties win.
+An ideal partnership in both the animal kingdom and in the business realm.

 Establishing a mutually beneficial relationship in the business arena makes for a much more friction-less way of doing business.
 Both parties see where each will benefit and it becomes a no-brainier to do business together.
 For instance, if you specialize in providing a technology service that will help your customers increase revenue and reduce costs, which turns out to be greater than the ticket size of your offering then that could well be good grounds for a mutually beneficial relationship.
 As a service provider, you receive payment for your services allowing you to generate revenue and grow your business and the buyer receives your service or product helping them to improve their business proportionally.

 On the other hand, a symbiotic relationship where at least one party benefits (either negatively or positively) can make for a much more uneven and difficult grounds for doing business together and a more difficult proposition for doing business together.
 It is for this reason why you as a technology service provider would benefit from providing a service that is mutually beneficial.
 In the real world, this can often lead to less objections.